-Additional information about this Additional information about this unit Assessment Guidance This unit must be assessed in a work environment and in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment Assessors for this unit must have verifiable, current industry experience and a sufficient depth of relevant occupational expertise and knowledge and must use a combination of assessment methods as defined in the Consolidated Assessment Strategy.
+Additional information about this unit Assessment Guidance This unit must be assessed in a work environment and in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment Assessors for this unit must have verifiable, current industry experience and a sufficient depth of relevant occupational expertise and knowledge and must use a combination of assessment methods as defined in the Consolidated Assessment Strategy.
 Workplace evidence of skills cannot be simulated.
 Sector Subject Areas 5.2 Building and Construction Availability for use Shared unit Unit guided learning hours 40 Assessment Time 10

-Title: Controlling work progress against programmes in the workplace Unit Number: J/650/0884 Learning outcome The learner will be a Assessment criteria The learner can: 1 Implement sys monitor and r progress of we agreed progra ecord ork against 1.1 Monitor and record the progress of work by implementing at least five of the following systems: visual inspections resource records site tests and inspections third party endorsement contractor's reports written, graphical and electronic records of actual work against the programmed work site meetings organisational procedures management reports benchmarks and milestones measurements 1.2 Describe how to monitor and record progress against agreed programme and implement the following systems: visual inspections resource records site tests and inspections third party endorsement contractor's reports wisual inspections resource records site tests and inspections third party endorsement contractor's reports written, graphical and electronic records of actual work against the programme dwork site tests and inspections third party endorsement contractor's reports written, graphical and electronic records of actual work against the programmed work site meetings organisational procedures management reports benchmarks and milestones measurements 1.3 Explain why systems to monitor and record work progress need to be implemented.
+Title: Controlling work progress against programmes in the workplace Unit Number: J/650/0884

+3/030/0884 Learning outcomes The learner will be able to: Assessment criteria The learner can: 1 Implement systems to monitor and record progress of work against agreed programmes.
+1.1 Monitor and record the progress of work by implementing at least five of the following systems: visual inspections resource records site tests and inspections third party endorsement contractor's reports written, graphical and electronic records of actual work against the programmed work site meetings organisational procedures management reports benchmarks and milestones measurements 1.2 Describe how to monitor and record progress against agreed programme and implement the following systems: visual inspections resource records site tests and inspections third party endorsement contractor's reports written, graphical and electronic records of actual work against the programmed work site meetings organisational procedures management reports benchmarks and milestones measurements 1.3 Explain why systems to monitor and record work progress need to be implemented.